How to Handle Hormonal Acne

 Preventing hormonal acne may seem impossible.
 It’s caused by your hormones after all so there may seem like there’s nothing you can really do about it.
 But we beg to differ!

-Some simple lifestyle changes, in combination with some high quality supplements can make a world of difference.
+Some simple lifestyle changes, in combination some extra vitamins and minerals can make a world of difference.

 - Get some zinc through foods like meat, chickpeas or seeds like pumpkin or sesame.
 Studies show that consuming more zinc can actually reduce sebum production which can help fend off acne.
-If you’re having trouble getting zinc through food, consider adding a supplement like Guud Glow into your routine.
-We developed Guud Glow especially for women who struggle with their skin.
-It contains zinc and selenium because they are both scientifically proven to improve skin quality.
+If you’re having trouble getting zinc through food, consider taking something extra.
+It's also interesting to see if you can take some extra selenium, because they are both scientifically proven to improve skin quality.

 - Chow down on inflammation-fighting foods like green leafy vegetables like spinach kale and collards.
 Add in some almonds and walnuts too.
 Also, just to set the record straight: you may have been told at some point in your life that acne is caused by eating junk food.
 This is not true.
 However, overdoing it on certain foods can lead to increased inflammation which can cause acne.
 Things like sugar, red meat, bread, pasta and dairy can all cause inflammation.
 If you’re really struggling to keep your acne in check, try cutting out one or more of these foods to see if that makes a difference.

 - Get your omega-3 fatty acids.
 You can get this through fatty fish like salmon, mackerel, tuna or sardines.
 Not a fish fan?
-Try adding a supplement containing omega-3 into your diet like Guud Inside.
+Consider taking it as an extra trough supplements.